dinki/View-Assist/View Assist dashboard and views/README.md

   * List
   * Webpage
   * Thermostat - also look at making larger
-* Set default z-index level for title and status areas so they are always above main card
 * Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds
 * Test launch icons in status bar
 * Add option to device configuration blueprint to allow users to set launch icons.
 These will be added to the list on start up and never removed